 Ganassi’s team orders — or, perhaps, lack thereof — didn’t lead to Newgarden tangling with Ryan Hunter-Reay on Lap 90 of 90, and even if Rosenqvist became a first-time winner, a strong result for Dixon and poor one for Newgarden would’ve tightened the standings regardless as IndyCar heads to World Wide Technology Raceway near St. Louis for its next round.

 Fans have that to cheer about, plus the radio call that succinctly proved that Formula One-style “team orders” have no place in IndyCar.
-At least until it arrives at WeatherTech Raceway Laguna Seca.
+At least not before it arrives at WeatherTech Raceway Laguna Seca.